 Francisclarans - Text by Stephen Inniss An Expiationist religion devoted to the protection of the less powerful sentient, sophont, or transapient beings from abuse by those of higher toposophic levels.

-Gaia - Text by M. Alan Kazlev Also called the Mother of Life and Mother Earth, the deity worshipped by a number of pagan and ecological Earth Religions (see Gaianism) during the Information and Interplanetary periods.
-Based on a misinterpretation of James Lovelock's Gaia Hypothesis.
+Gaia - Text by M. Alan Kazlev Also called the Mother of Life and Mother Earth.
+The deity worshiped by a number of pagan and ecological Earth Religions (see Gaianism) during the Information and Interplanetary Ages in Solsys.
+Based on a misinterpretation or elaboration of James Lovelock's Gaia Hypothesis.
+These beliefs were reinterpreted in a variety of ways after the advent of the transapient being named GAIA.

 Gnosticism, Classical - Text by M. Alan Kazlev, Glen Finney Old Earth Classical Age religio-philosophical dualistic memeticity that posited a fundamental opposition of spirit and matter.
 According to Classical Gnosticism the cosmos was an "error" created by an inferior deity.
 Spirit is imprisoned in matter (the the cosmos) and has to be freed, usually by spiritual knowledge (gnosis), asceticism, antinomianism, or other approaches.